Frank Gardner (journalist): Military service

-Banking
+Marketing and Banking

-Gardner worked as a marketing manager for Gulf Exports from 1984 to 1986 and in trading and sales for Saudi International Bank from 1986 to 1990.
-He worked for five years for Robert Fleming Bank from 1990 to 1995, becoming Director of Middle East.
-He had a nine-year career as an investment banker.
+Gardner worked as a marketing manager for Gulf Exports from 1984 to 1986.
+He then had a nine-year career as an investment banker: firstly in trading and sales for Saudi International Bank from 1986 to 1990 and then for Robert Fleming Bank from 1990 to 1995, becoming Director of Middle East.

 Journalism

 In 1995 he left banking and joined BBC World as a producer and reporter.
 He became the BBC's first full-time Gulf correspondent in 1997, setting up as a freelance stringer in Dubai.
 In 1999 Gardner was appointed BBC Middle East correspondent in charge of the bureau in Cairo, but travelled throughout the region.
-Following the September 11 attacks on New York, Gardner specialised in covering stories related to the War on terror.
+Following the September 11 attacks on New York, Gardner specialised in covering stories related to the war on terror.

 On 6 June 2004, while reporting from Al-Suwaidi, a district of Riyadh, Saudi Arabia, notorious for extremism, Gardner was shot six times and seriously injured in an attack by al-Qaida gunmen.
 His colleague, Irish cameraman Simon Cumbers, was shot dead.
 Of the bullets which hit Gardner in his torso (others passed through his shoulder and leg) one hit his spinal nerves and he was left partially paralysed in the legs and since then has used a wheelchair.
 The pair had continued filming for more than half an hour, against the advice of Gardner's official Saudi Arabian government minders.
 The Saudi government promised compensation but they have never paid.
 After 14 surgical operations, seven months in hospital and several months of rehabilitation, he returned to reporting for the BBC in mid-2005, using a wheelchair or a frame.
-Despite his injury, he still frequently reports from the field including places like Afghanistan and Colombia but usually comments on top stories from a BBC studio.
+Despite his injury, he still frequently reports from the field including Afghanistan and Colombia but usually comments on top stories from a BBC studio.
 One of the gunmen who shot Gardner and Cumbers, Adel al-Dhubaiti, was captured and executed by Saudi authorities in January 2016.

-In September 2012, he revealed that Queen Elizabeth II had been upset some years earlier that Abu Hamza al-Masri could not be arrested.
+In September 2012, Gardner revealed that Queen Elizabeth II had been upset some years earlier that Abu Hamza al-Masri could not be arrested.
 The BBC apologised later that day for the revelation.